Make every step count for your community.

 - Charities and fundraisers are given free access to Race Roster, an online platform that allows runners to easily automate their fundraising.

 Do you represent a charity and would like more information on becoming an official charity in the Scotiabank Charity Challenge?
-Please download our 2020 Scotiabank Charity Challenge Information Package for more details.
+Please contact our Scotiabank Charity Challenge Coordinator to request a 2021 Scotiabank Charity Challenge information package for more details.

 Charity Challenge FAQ